xMeraki/COMP6905-Final/README.md

 $ aws configure
 ```

-Go into the fullstack.yml file and change the keypair to the name of your keypair
+Go into the fullstack.yml file and change the keypair to the name of your keypair and the ImageID to the image ID of the instaance you're using.

 Run the Stack by running the command